H.R. 1183: Fair Play for Women Act

 Who benefits from H.R.
 1183?

-Girls and women who want a roster spot
+Girls and women who want to play

 Current, future, and former student-athletes